xvxx/ldpl-rs/README.md

 It passes 11 of 12 of the [official LDPL tests][ldpltest].

-However, these features are currently unsupported:
+However, these features are currently unsupported (but coming soon):

 - [ ] CREATE STATEMENT overloading
 - [ ] nested collections (NUMBER LIST LIST LIST)
 - [ ] OF syntax (LIST OF NUMBERS)

+To run the tests, clone this project (instructions above) and run:

+    make test

 ## [LDPLTest][ldpltest] Pass/Fail Status